 HOW TO STOP THEM BITING

-Deet or any other repellents do not work on well these critters but if you do try that make sure you use one containing at least 30 percent DEET (do not use strong Deet based products on young children).
+Deet or any other repellents do not work on well, but if you do use it make sure you use one containing at least 30 percent DEET (do not use strong Deet based products on young children).
 Insecticide sprays also seem to have little effect, also try anything Citronella or lemon based or Avon’s Skin-So-Soft and the local Agua de Cologna.
 Lavender oil is also a repellent for flies.
 Basically the prevention is more or less the same for these as it is for Mosquitos.

 keep as much as your skin covered as possible.
 Make sure it's not so loose that they can fly into the openings and bite you.